Mediatek-Cloud/MCS/key_concept/README.md

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/datachannel_type_display.JPG)

 This data channel type is for data generated from a component of a device that has no related commands.
-For example data from a temperature sensor pushed to the sandbox and stored as a sequence over time.
+For example data from a temperature sensor that is pushed to the sandbox and stored as a sequence over time.

 ###**Controller**